 If you would like more information, or are interested in being an early partner please send us your contact information via the following form: https://go.physics.illinois.edu/I-PER-HSPP.

 Is this the same as a dual credit program?

 No. There are significant issues with creating a dual-credit program that are not consistent with our goals.
 So it is perhaps better to think of this partnership program more as professional development.
-The focus is on a great high school course.
+The focus is on creating a great high school course.
 That said, the affiliation with the university may provide opportunities for proficiency credit for students attending the University of Illinois.
-We can also explore possibilities for University credit through an on-line course in the future if that is desired.
+We can also explore possibilities for University credit through a future on-line course if that is desired.

 How much does this cost teachers?

 The teachers will not be required to make any financial contribution toward the program.
 Indeed, our hope is to be able to compensate the teachers for their work in improving the course.

 Although this partnership program will certainly bring new resources into the classroom, we do not want cost to prevent anyone from participating.
 Indeed ultimately it is the schools with the least resources that are teaching the students we are most interested in reaching.
 We will work with your school district to see what resources they can provide and work on finding external funding to fill in the any deficit.

 The goal is not to be an AP course.
 However, the curriculum that we will be providing is indeed the curriculum at the University of Illinois.
 Therefore it will qualify as AP and will prepare students for the AP exam.